The big questions.

 How to close your account.

-To close your Up account, you'll need to first transfer any remaining balance to another financial institution, then using "Talk to Us" in the Up app please let us know you’d like to close your Up account.
-We'll need you to confirm your full name, date of birth and residential address when you chat with us, then we’ll be able to take care of it for you.
-Please note we will soon be releasing a self-service option so you can close your Up account yourself within the Up app.
+To close your Up account, you'll need to first withdraw all funds or transfer any remaining balance to another account.
+Once this is done, please use "Talk to Us" in the Up app to let us know you’d like to close your Up account.
+We'll confirm your full name, date of birth and residential address when you chat with us, then we’ll be able to take care of it for you.
+Please note we will soon be releasing a self-service option so you can close your Up account yourself within the Up app (in most cases).

 No problem.
 Please give us a call on 1300 002 258.